-• Ensuring all members of staff have read and understood this policy.

-• Receiving, investigating and responding to any concerns that have been raised by the school community.

-• Being the first point of contact regarding whistleblowing.
+- Ensuring all members of staff have read and understood this policy. - Receiving, investigating and responding to any concerns that have been raised by Trust staff. - Being the first point of contact regarding whistleblowing.

-The chair of the Trust Board will be responsible for receiving any concerns raised about the CEO.

-All members of the school and Trust community will be responsible for:
+The chair of Trustees will be responsible for receiving any concerns raised about the CEO.
+All members of staff will be responsible for:

-- Raising any concerns that meet the definitions in section 3 of this policy. - Being truthful and reasonable with any concerns that they have. - Not raising malicious or unfounded concerns.
+- Raising any concerns that meet the definitions in the Definitions section of this policy. - Being truthful and reasonable with any concerns that they have. - Not raising malicious or unfounded concerns.